Toward an innovation of materials science in hyper space

 News

-Takaki Abe(A01) won "Student Presentation Award at 2025 Spring Meeting of the Physical Society of Japan".
+R. Tamura(A01) gave a tutorial talk at the 30th Workshop on Quasicrystals.
 For further details, please refer to the following link; here.

-A paper "Identification of two distinct antiferromagnetic phases in the Au-Al-Gd quasicrystal approximant" by Farid Labib(Planned Research Project A01) and his co-workers was published in PHYSICAL REVIEW B. For further details, please refer to the following link; here.
+A paper "Derivation of a Nonstoichiometric 1/1 Quasicrystal Approximant from a Stoichiometric 2/1 Quasicrystal Approximant and Maximization of the Magnetocaloric Effect" by Farid Labib(Planned Research Project A01) and his co-workers was published in Journal of the American Chemical Society.
+For further details, please refer to the following link; here.

 • KAKENHI